EECA-NZ/eeud-dashboard/readme.md

 Note: This readme is a work in progress, and will be fleshed out further.

-## How to install and run the dashboard
+## How to install and run the dashboard locally

 There are two things you will need to run the dashboard: Quarto and Python.
 This readme will assume the latter is already installed through Anaconda.